neuefische/wd-flipped-classroom-curriculum/sessions/self-directed-learning/assets/aditional-challenges-ai-cover-letter.md

+# Additional Challenge: AI

-# AI Cover Letter Generator
+## AI Cover Letter Generator

 Let's use our knowledge of next.js + api routes to build an AI Cover Letter Generator.